julien-rubiano/material-quizz-server/README.md

 # Material Quizz Server

-This project has been created to build REST APIs for the client https://github.com/julien-rubiano/material-quizz-client
+This project has been created to build REST APIs for the client https://github.com/julien-rubiano/material-quizz-client in Javascript

+It has been built with express and it uses JSON files locally as database.

 ## Development server